marc-acm/my_todo/README.md

 # my_todo App

-This is a todo list app created with React using components, props and state.
+This is a todo list app created with React using the following:

+Components

+Props

+State

 ### Features

+It shows the following

+- list of tasks
+- a field for adding new task
-It shows a list of tasks and the user will be able to add new things to do and search for specific task.
+- a search area to look for a specific task.

 ### Usage